Linares family: The family today

 The two most common themes in the Linares’ work are the animated skeleton and the alebrije.
 Both are based on the forms and techniques used to make Judas figures and there are early works by the families of human Judas figures with animal heads and wings.
 The Day of the Dead season is the busiest for the Linares Family, with interest in the holiday in the United States and Europe translating to even more business for the enterprise.
 Their animated skeletons are known for their variety with those that dance, ride skateboards and do any number of common occupations past and present such as streetcar driver.
 They produce multicolored cardboard and paper skulls in various sizes although the most common is about 75 cm tall.
 These skulls have various themes such as Don Quixote, street vendors of various types, bullfighters and figures from popular culture.
 They also make a version to imitate the sugar skulls created for Day of the Dead, which are profusely decorated with flowers, birds and other items.
 Their work has stood out for its ability to reinvent classic themes of Mexican cartonería.
 Some of their customers have included the Rolling Stones and David Copperfield.
 The Stones not only ordered and paid for their alebrijes but also gave the family tickets to their show.

 In addition to creating, selling and exhibiting their own work, the family has also trained a number of others to make cartonería works including alebrijes.
 The most noted of these is Susana Buyo, who is known as the “Señora de los Monstruos” by local children of Condesa, an upscale neighborhood of Mexico City.
 However, the family has complained that there is a serious problem with other artists passing off their wars as from the Linares.
 The original designs that Pedro Linares made as alebrijes have fallen into public domain.
 Because there have been a variety of artists and artisans creating a variety of alebrijes with their own styles, the craft have become part of Mexico folk art repertoire.
 However, according to Chapter Three of the Mexican federal copyright law, enacted in 1996, it is illegal to sell crafts made in Mexico without acknowledging the community and region which they are from.
 It is also illegal to alter the crafts in such a way as to be interpreted as damaging to the culture’s reputation or image.
 The law applied to the commercialization of the crafts as well as their public exhibition and use of their images.
 The problem is that this law is rarely enforced as most crafts sellers in Mexico rarely state where their products are from.
 The name “alebrijes” is used for a wide variety of crafts even though the Linares family has sought to gain control over the name.
 The family states that pieces which are not made by them and do not come from Mexico City should state such.
+The family also has members that tea part of the military, such as Mark Anthony Linares Sr. And Jr.